GuiMarion/IDyOMpy/README.md

 # IDyOM
-This project propose a Python implementation for the IDyOM model by Marcus Pearce.
+This project propose a Python implementation for a variant of the IDyOM model by Marcus Pearce.
 This implementation was made by Guilhem Marion, Ph.D. student at Laboratoire des Systèmes Perceptifs, ENS, Paris.
-This work is still in progress but will be officially released soon.
+This variant consists in implementing a physiological hypothesis directly into the model: the brain is predicting notes further than the subsequent one(cf. report.pdf for figures and descriptions).
+This work is temporary paused and will be left here in the meantime.

 You can find all documentation on this [website](http://guimarion.github.io/IDyOM).
 This project also embed unittests.